 Ignore the 'cool crowd'

 Every regular networking event has its collection of, what I like to call, the 'cool kids'.
-These characters won't be interested in you unless they think you're 'cool', i.e. a top creative who's had several books published.
-That's totally fine.
-Don't take it personally that you're a mere bug on their windscreen.
-You should still be nice, warm and welcoming but just don't worry if they don't want to talk to you.
+These characters won't be interested in you unless they think you're 'cool', i.e. a top creative who's published several books.
+That's fine.
+Don't take it personally that you're a minor bug on their windscreen.
+You should still be friendly, warm and welcoming but don't worry if they don't want to talk to you.

 Take some notes